ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety

 \subsection{Multi-Headset Operation}

-In addition to single-user operation, the ARCAS framework supports multiple AR headsets sharing the same world coordinate frame.
+In addition to single user operation, the ARCAS framework supports multiple AR headsets sharing the same world coordinate frame.
 This capability is useful for collaborative scenarios such as indoor firefighting or emergency response, where several users must maintain a consistent view of nearby hazards and each other's positions.

-Multi-headset calibration is performed through a simple reference-point procedure.
+Multi-headset calibration is performed through a simple reference point procedure.
 At the start of the session, all users briefly stand at the same physical location and face approximately the same direction.
 Each headset records its SLAM pose at this point, denoted $\mathbf{p}^{(j)}_{\text{ref}}$ for headset $j$, while one headset is chosen as the primary frame, and the remaining headsets are aligned to it.

 For each additional headset $j$, a short calibration motion is performed while both headsets record synchronized 3D poses.
-Using the paired pose samples $\{\mathbf{p}^{(1)}_i\}$ and $\{\mathbf{p}^{(j)}_i\}$, the system estimates a 3D rigid-body transformation $(\mathbf{R}_{j1}, \mathbf{t}_{j1})$ that maps coordinates from headset $j$ into the primary headset frame, following the same Orthogonal Procrustes formulation used for LiDAR–headset calibration:
+Using the paired pose samples $\{\mathbf{p}^{(1)}_i\}$ and $\{\mathbf{p}^{(j)}_i\}$, the system estimates a 3D rigid body transformation $(\mathbf{R}_{j1}, \mathbf{t}_{j1})$ that maps coordinates from headset $j$ into the primary headset frame, following the same Orthogonal Procrustes formulation used for LiDAR–headset calibration:

 Once calibrated, all headsets operate in a shared world frame.
 Each device runs its own SLAM tracker, but its pose and detected hazards are transformed into the common frame using $(\mathbf{R}_{j1}, \mathbf{t}_{j1})$.
 An exclusive communication channel exchanges these transformed poses and hazard information, enabling all users to see consistent 3D bounding boxes, directional arrows, and teammate locations in real time.